-We have continued to actively monitor the macroeconomic environment and its impact on our business, including with respect to inflation, interest rates, labor and supply chain issues, as well as a potential economic recession.
-The inflation rate continued to be elevated in 2022, which had an impact on our expenses in several areas, including wages, construction costs and other operating expenses.
-These inflationary impacts have resulted in pressure on our margin performance and an increase in our capital expenditures.
-The rising interest rate environment has also increased the cost of our Term Loan Facility and Revolving Credit Facility and may result in increased cap rates on future sale-leaseback transactions.
-We anticipate fiscal year 2023 will continue to be a dynamic macroeconomic environment, including elevated levels of inflation and interest rates.
-We remain focused on providing exceptional experiences to our members, while also focusing on center efficiencies and expense control given our recovery of a significant portion of our center memberships and membership dues.
+We continue to monitor the macroeconomic environment and its impact on our business, including with respect to inflation, interest rates, labor and supply chain issuesas well as a potential economic recession.
+While the inflation rate has improved, it remains elevated and the more than two years of elevated inflation has impacted our expenses and capital expenditures in several areas, including wages, construction costs and other operating expenses, and thus pressured our margin performance.
+Despite this headwind, we have experienced growth in our revenue and margins.
+The rising interest rate environment has also increased the cost of our Term Loan Facility and Revolving Credit Facility and may result in increased capitalization rates and delays on future sale-leaseback transactions.
+We continue to explore sale-leaseback transactions but are being selective on the timing and rates given our current ability to add new centers through asset-light opportunities and our improved cash flow.
+We will continue to monitor the macroeconomic environment, but we believe that our business is resilient and has performed well historically during different economic cycles including during a recession.